spraakbanken/swell-project/Error_code_book.md

 ### M-other

-_ambigeous cases with several possible target hypothesies
+_Ambigeous cases with several possible target hypothesies - to be applied when there is no convincing arguments for any  other morphological code._

 **Examples**

   * det är ett **lite** hus

+  * ??Och **tavlan** kring detta	-->	Och **tävla** kring detta

 ---